BatzJunior/testrepo/_pages/022-configuration.md

 There are three different options of deleting attributes:

-* deleting all attributes of the configuration,
+* Delete all attributes of the configuration,
-* deleting all attributes of a certain entity or
+* Delete all attributes of a certain entity or
-* deleting certain attributes of a certain entity
+* Delete one or more certain attributes of a certain entity

 The following examples illustrate these options.